-Subproject specific Resettlement Action Plans will drafted by OPM/NUSAF in consultation with other parties responsible for resettlement specifying the procedures It will follow and the actions it will take to properly resettle and compensate affected people and communities.
+Subproject specific Resettlement Action Plans will be drafted by NUSBSP in consultation with other parties responsible for resettlement specifying the procedures it will follow and the actions it will take to properly resettle and compensate affected people and communities.
 The Abbreviated Resettlement Action Plan will be used where less than 200 individuals are displaced or less than 10% of affected land is lost.